ShamilSE/ft_stl/README.md

 # ft_stl
 #### TODO:
 * take value of iterator that refers to NULL is segfault
-* make first node content be the size of node count
+* make first node content be the size of node count (for int, size_t...)